st0rmzking777/cybersecurity-portfolio/README.md

 Volunteered informal security advisory for a small business.
 Identified critical gaps including weak password hygiene, absence of MFA, and no Zero Trust policy.
 Performed threat modelling using MITRE ATT&CK framework and recommended Bitwarden, Brave browser, and third-party penetration testing prior to internal application deployment.

-Key outcome: declined an informal request for unauthorised testing and escalated through proper authorisation channels — demonstrating professional ethics under social pressure.
+Key outcome: declined an informal request for unauthorised testing and escalated through proper authorisation channels; demonstrating professional ethics under social pressure.

 See the `advisory/` folder for the anonymised case study.